VIRTUAL: Resiliency Academy for Small Business and Communities

 Who should attend:

-Small businesses, community leaders and volunteers, municipal officials, economic development professionals and those interested in the economic recovery and future planning of their business base and community are invited to attend the academy.
+Small businesses, community leaders and volunteers, municipal officials, Chamber Executives, economic development professionals and those interested in resiliency planning.
+This academy is designed for New Hampshire communities and businesses but is open to others.